Sustainable Development Goal 4: Impact of COVID-19 pandemic

 It is estimated that at least a third of the world's children do not have the technology they need to participate in remote learning during the COVID-19 pandemic and the resulting widespread school closures.
 The pandemic has also resulted to an increase in educational inequalities with a completion rate of 79% for the well off and 34% for the poor households.

 Just as all SDGs, achieving SDG 4—for inclusive and equitable access to education—is likely to be missed due to the COVID-19 pandemic.
 There is a projection that more than 200 million children will still be out of education by 2030.
 COVID-19 highlighted the significance of health literacy and the system's failure to provide an equal opportunity of education for everyone.
-Health literacy can be described as the ability of an individual to make decisions based on healthcare provider’s advice.
+Health literacy can be described as the ability of an individual to make decisions based on healthcare provider's advice.
 Actions are called to include health literacy in basic educational curriculum systems to foster educated individuals to slow down the spread of diseases such as COVID-19.

 After the pandemic hit, school closure (including universities) starting in April 2020 affected up to 91 percent of enrolled learners.
 Most of the world's children were deprived of formal education during the COVID-19 outbreak—a legacy that could threaten the SDGs' underlying ambition to leave no one behind (LNOB).
+In retrospect, the 2023 report estimated that about 80% of countries with available data experienced large-scale learning losses due to COVID-19.

 Many educational institutions are attempting to maintain programs through online education.
 In OECD countries, although the impact of COVID-19 was huge, there are also possibilities to generate new types of education system.
 However, equity remains a major constraint on access to distance learning, as many students in developing countries do not either have access to the internet or a safe and supportive learning environment appropriate for e-learning.

 To foster international collaboration and ensure that education never stops, UNESCO in March 2020 launched the COVID-19 Global Education Coalition, a multi-sector partnership between the UN family, civil society organizations, media, and IT partners to design and deploy innovative solutions.